 This aroid prefers moist soil, not soggy or dry.
 Also, it would help if you let the soil dry a bit in-between waterings.
 So, we recommend watering after the top 2-3 inches of the potting mix feels dry.

 Don’t follow a watering routine.
 Instead, water when the potting mix feels a bit dry up to the 1st knuckle.
-Alternatively, buy a soil moisture meter and water when the reading is in the dry zone or reading less than three.
+Alternatively, save yourself the trouble of feeling the soil each time.
+Buy a good moisture meter.
+We use XLUX Soil Moisture Meter, and I can affirm it is good.

 Prune any dead, diseased, or damaged parts or leaves, and in spring or summer, you can cut back a bit of the stem to control growth.
 Be sure to use sterilized gardening scissors.
 Also, don’t forget to clean leaves when dirty or dusty.